 The fibrotic stage is when the disease has stabilized from the constant changes of the inflammatory stage.
 Stability is determined by measuring the relative position of the eye called exophthalmometry and other ophthalmic measurements.

 In addition to examinations clinical photography is done to confirm the eyes’ stability in appearance.
 Once stability is confirmed, surgical correction of upper and lower eyelid retraction and repositioning of the eyeball can be planned.

 For some patients, surgical correction is not necessary as the eyes and eyelids can settle into a more natural position without medical intervention.

-In such cases, orbital decompression surgery is performed to open up space in the bony area around the eye so the swollen fat and muscles have additional space to shift.
+In these circumstances, orbital decompression surgery is used to create more room in the bony area around the eye, allowing the enlarged fat and muscles to shift.

 This added space reduces the pressure on the optic nerve and allows the eye to be positioned further back in the orbit.

 Lower eyelids being pulled down, and upper eyelids being pulled upwards so the eyes are too open are common signs of thyroid-related immune orbitopathy (TRIO).